 All solar energy ROW applications received after June 30, 2009, for lands in SEZs (defined as “new” applications) are subject to the decisions adopted in the Solar PEIS ROD, and under the ROW regulations published by the BLM on December 19, 2016 (43 CFR 2809), are subject to competitive bid procedures.
 The BLM may include lands within SEZs (now identified as designated leasing areas) on its own initiative or may solicit nominations for lands to be offered by publishing a call for nominations.

-Solar energy ROW applications the 10.8 million acre Desert Renewable Energy Conservation Plan (DRECP) area in California are now subject to the decisions adopted in the ROD for the DRECP Environmental Impact Statement, approved in September 2016.
+Solar energy ROW applications in the 10.8 million acre Desert Renewable Energy Conservation Plan (DRECP) area in California are now subject to the decisions adopted in the ROD for the DRECP Environmental Impact Statement, approved in September 2016.
 These decisions apply to the three SEZs located in Southern California (the Riverside East, Imperial East, and West Chocolate Mountains SEZs).